alogithub1/alo-spring-boot-youtube-kafka/README.md

 ## Platform:
 ---------------------------------
-Used the below to build and run this app
+Used MacOS, Java 8, Maven 3.6.3 to build and run this app.
+But it should work fine with windows or linux environment as well.
-MacOS
-Java 8
-Maven 3.6.3

 For other project specific ones, check relevant pom.xml

 ## Steps to run kafka: